-Find the perfect things to do in Houston this weekend with our Houston Weekend Guide for Thursday, January 21 through Sunday, January 24, 2021.
+Find the perfect things to do in H-Town with our Houston Halloween Weekend Guide for Thursday, October 28 through Halloween Day, Sunday, October 31, 2021.

 Want to add your event?
 Order a Boosted Calendar Listing and we’ll add it within one business day.

 Things to Do All Halloween Weekend

 - Halloween 2021 Events in Houston | Daily – Slip on your costume and head out for a night on the town at one of the 35+ parties, concerts, and celebrations happening in Houston for Halloween 2021.
 Times, prices and locations vary.

 - Kids & Family 2021 Halloween Events in Houston | Daily – Grab the kiddos and show off your costumes at nearly 30 sweet—and a few scary—family-friendly Halloween events taking place around Houston in 2021.
 Times, prices and locations vary.

 - 2021 Día de los Muertos events in Houston | Daily – Honor those no longer with us at ofrendas, celebrations, performances and festivals for 2021 Día de Muertos with Day of the Dead events taking place all around Houston.
 Times, prices and locations vary.

 - 2021 Guide to Houston-area Pumpkin Patches & Fall Festivals | Daily – All autumn long, you can find places offering up the colorful gourds along with Fall Festival fun and family-friendly farm attractions like rides, slides and animal encounters.
 Days and times vary.